Gonobhaban Government High School

 Gonobhaban Government High School (গণভবন সরকারী উচ্চ বিদ্যালয়) is a government secondary school in Dhaka, Bangladesh.
 It was established as "Sher-e-Bangla Nagar Government Junior High School" on March 1, 1980.
-It is beside the area of Prime Minister's residence Gonobhaban in Sher-e-Bangla Nagor.
+It is beside the area of former prime minister Sheikh Hasina's residence Gonobhaban in Sher-e-Bangla Nagor.
 It is for both boys and girls, with girls in the morning and boys with day sessions.

 Structure

 Gonobhaban Government High School is situated at College Gate (beside Prime Minister's residence) in Dhaka city.
 The school enrolls students from grades 1–10.
 The school operates two shift.
 Girls are in morning shift and boys are in day shift.
 Morning shift generally starts at 7.30am and ends at 12.00pm.
 Again day shift starts at 12.30pm and ends at 5.15pm.
 For both shift, there exist one section from class 1-5 and there exist two shift from class 6–10.
 There is a single building of this school.
 It's a three storeyed building and this building shaped like English word H. In average, each section has 60 students.
 The school is full of plenty of nature.
 There is a big playing ground for students.
 In every year, more than 250 students appear in the public Junior School Certificate (JSC) and Secondary School Certificate (SSC) examination.